Badar19126/Github_Tasks/CONTRIBUTING.md

-Contributing Guidelines
-Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged! :octocat:
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.